pascalbartschi/CPP-intro/02-data-processing/README.md

  ^~~~~
 ```

--> this error arises because I forgot the semicolon on the last line of the header fil

--> this error arises because I forgot the semicolon on the last line of the header filee
+-> this error arises because I forgot the semicolon on the last line of the header file